 CCS & IRS Value at Risk – Setting the model up for an MTM run using historical rates

 Once we have this basic model in place adjustments are made to it so that it can produce a series of results based on the given interest rate term structure for a number of days (e.g. 180 days).
-In order to do this we insert a sheet in the EXCEL file to capture the history of base rates used.
+In order to do this, we insert a sheet in the EXCEL file to capture the history of base rates used.
 Assign an index number to each date as follows:

 Figure 4 IRS CCS VaR Historical Simulation – Setting up Rates Database

-Next, create another sheet that will be bring the term structure data in a format that can be used by the valuation model as shown below.
-This requires calculate of intermediate interpolation rates and converting the base rates and maturity tenors to a model readable format.
+Next, create another sheet that will bring the term structure data in a format that can be used by the valuation model as shown below.
+This requires to calculate of intermediate interpolation rates and converting the base rates and maturity tenors to a model readable format.

 Figure 5 IRS CCS VaR Historical Simulation – Par Rates